charlee-dev/kobweb-to-aws-app-runner/README.md

 Kobweb also supports exporting to a static layout which is compatible with static hosting providers, such as GitHub Pages, Netlify, Firebase, any presumably all the others.
 You can read more about that approach here: https://bitspittle.dev/blog/2022/staticdeploy

+# Deploy to AWS

+Steps:
+- create Aws account
+- in Iam create user you will use for the gitlab runner and give it permissions to:
+  - AmazonECS_FullAccess
+  - AWSAppRunnerFullAccess
+  - AWSAppRunnerServicePolicyForECRAccess
+  - EC2InstanceProfileForImageBuilderECRContainerBuilds
+  - IAMFullAccess
+  I gave full access to each, which is over-provisioned...
+- when the GitLab runner user is created, create an Access key for it with the key id and secret
+- also in Iam, create role you will use when pushing to the App runner, i added the same permissions to the role as to the user, which is also over-provisioned...
+- in the Elastic Container Registry, in Repositories, create new repository "kobweb-app"
+- in the github repo add secrets:
+  - AWS_ACCESS_KEY_ID=your_key
+  - AWS_SECRET_ACCESS_KEY=your_secret
+  - AWS_REGION=your_region
+  - ECR_REPOSITORY=name of the ECR repository created in the previous step
+  - ROLE_ARN=arn to the role you cerated in the earlier step
+  - APP_RUNNER_SERVICE_NAME=chosen name for the app runner service